JDSherbert/Unreal-Engine-True-First-Person-Template/README.md

 TrueFirstPersonCamera->bUsePawnControlRotation = true; // Camera rotates relative to pawn
 ```

-This is also important code because it allows the character to rotate with the camera.
+This is also important to disable Controller Rotation because it allows the character to rotate with the camera.
-Otherwise, the camera rotates independently of the character which can disorienting.
+Otherwise, the camera rotates independently of the character which can be disorienting.
 ```cpp
 // SherbertTFPTemplateCharacter.cpp //